-One of the major activities of a federated garden club is to participate in flower shows to help promote the art of floral design and horticultural excellence.
+One of the major activities of a federated garden club is promoting the art of floral design and horticultural excellence through the participation in flower shows.
 Club members who enter designs or support the show in other ways gain experience and grow their expertise in the nuances of floral design.
 Flower shows also provide a social environment and a chance to network with gardeners from other areas of the state.
 The Bartram Garden Club supports flower show activity.

-A Standard Flower Show is a flower show which conforms to standards established by National Garden Clubs, Inc. (NGC) and are always judged by panels of accredited NGC flower show judges according to the NGC Standard System of Awarding.
-They must be planned and staged by an NGC club(s).
-Both Horticulture and Design Divisions must be included in a standard flower show.
-If the sponsoring club desires to apply for the NGC Flower Show Achievement Award, a Special Exhibits Division must also be included in the show.
+An NGC Flower Show is a flower show which conforms to standards established by National Garden Clubs, Inc. (NGC) and are always judged by panels of accredited NGC flower show judges according to the NGC Standard System of Awarding.
+They must be planned and staged by NGC member organizations.
+NGC flower shows may encompass the Standard Flower Show, Small-Standard Flower Show, Horticulture Speciality Flower Show or Design Speciality Flower Show.
+The five divisions possible within an NGC Flower Show are Horticulture, Design, Education, Youth & Sponsored Groups and Botanical Arts.

-The Design Division of an NGC Standard Flower Show is divided into sections, which are subdivided into three or more classes comprised of 4 or more exhibits each.
-Sections are usually determined by plant material requirements and/or award offered.
-The design types are determined by the written show Schedule, which is a document that contains all the vital information necessary to enter a Standard Flower Show.
+The Design Division of an NGC Flower Show is divided into sections, which are subdivided into three or more classes comprised of 4 or more exhibits each.
+Sections are usually determined by design type, plant material requirements and/or award offered.
+This information is found in the written show Schedule, which is a document that contains all the vital information necessary to enter an NGC Flower Show.
 It is the “Law of the Show” and always conforms to the current edition of Handbook for Flower Shows, the show’s ultimate authority.

 The Horticulture Division highlights well-grown, well-groomed and correctly named fresh plant material grown by the exhibitor.
-Sections may be composed of cut specimens, fruits/vegetables/nuts, container-grown plants, combination plantings, collections and displays.
-Sections may be divided into classes and subclasses.
+Sections may be composed of cut specimens, fruits/vegetables/nuts, container-grown plants, combination plantings, and collections and displays.
+Sections are divided into classes and sometimes subclasses.